Lenmbugua/CPP-PRACTICALS/README.md

 **Diamond Problem in Multiple Inheritance**
 A diamond problem in C++ occurs when a class inherits from two classes that both inherit from a common base class, which ultimately creates ambiguity in the inheritance hierarchy as the derived class now has two copies of the common base class, leading to conflicts.

+By using virtual inheritance, we can avoid the Diamond problem challenge, which ensures that only one instance of the base class exists in the derived class hierarchy.

+**Benefits of Using Multiple Inheritance**
+Code reusability, as it allows developers to use existing classes to create new classes with combined functionalities.
+It models real-world entities more accurately, where a derived class may have characteristics of multiple base classes.
+It enables a more flexible and modular design.

+**Multilevel Inheritance in C++**
+Multilevel inheritance is a type of inheritance, where a class is derived from another derived class, creating a chain of inheritance that allows it to pass down its properties and behaviors through multiple levels of classes or inherit from its predecessor.

+**Implementing Multilevel Inheritance**
+To implement multilevel inheritance, define classes in a hierarchical manner, where one class inherits from another.
+Syntax
+The syntax of multilevel inheritance in C++ −
+                                            class baseClass {
+                                            //Here's a base class members
+                                            };

+                                            class derivedClass1 : public baseClass {
+                                            // Members of derivedClass1
+                                            };

+                                            class derivedClass2 : public derivedClass1 {
+                                            // Members of derivedClass2
+                                            };
+Here,-
+baseClass is the top-level class from where other classes derive. derivedClass1 is the class that inherits from baseClass. derivedClass2 Inherits from derivedClass1, creating a multilevel structure.